xurxe/accessible-labelling-multilanguage-experiment/2020-04/3-results.md

 ## Analysis

 I did some analysis.
-Check out [the Google spreadsheet](https://docs.google.com/spreadsheets/d/18hjaiR4UyI4lisJQK_L7eHHohkWZwv4vlrvHm1IkIXY/), on the "Analysis" tab.
+Check out [the Google Sheet's Analysis tab](https://docs.google.com/spreadsheets/d/18hjaiR4UyI4lisJQK_L7eHHohkWZwv4vlrvHm1IkIXY/edit#gid=1046548750).

 - All ARIA-based approaches (A to F) led to language issues in more than 50% test cases.
 - Approach G (using a visually hidden text element) led to the least amount of language issues.
 Furthermore, if we exclude from the analysis the test cases that gave uniformly bad results (score of 0 or 1), approach G was announced perfectly 100% of the time.